Community Engagement in Action

 Fish Consumption Advisories

 Many freshwater fish in North Carolina are safe to eat, but due to high levels of pollutants in some waterbodies, some fish are not.
-Contamination often comes from industrial chemicals released into the air that eventually make their way back to lakes and rivers through rain, snow, and settling dust particles.
-Sometimes pollutants (like PFAS) have been discharged directly into our waterways through permitted or non-permitted releases.
 Often times (but not always!), there are rules of thumb that help people make decisions about consuming fish with lower levels of contamination.
-In efforts to make it clearer and easier for people to understand which fish are better for them and their families to eat, we have been working collaboratively with community engagement professionals at Duke and UNC to engage stakeholders around this issue.
+In efforts to make it clearer and easier for people to understand which fish are better for them and their families to eat, we have been working collaboratively with state agencies and community engagement professionals at Duke and UNC to engage stakeholders around this issue.

 Communicating Advisory Information